mehedihasan-ofc/todo-list-app-qtec/README.md

 - Ability to edit an existing task.
 - Ability to mark a task as completed.
 - Ability to delete a task.
+- Ability to search for tasks by title.
 - Stylish and user-friendly interface using Tailwind CSS.
 - Responsive design.
 - Utilizes React hooks for state management.
 - Implements local storage to persist tasks even after page refresh.
 - Includes a basic filtering system based on priority.
+- Added loader spinner for better user experience.

 ## Screenshots